 The landscape for young people is constantly changing in ways that earlier generations may not have had to face.
 A St. Francis education helps students metabolize and process the world around them in an environment that brings balance and joy to a complex world.
 Through the academic, co-curricular, and faith life of the school, our students navigate an ever-changing environment with a sense of confidence and competence that helps them lead with compassion and integrity once they go out into the world.

 The future at St. Francis is bright!
 Our plans for our brand new Aquatics Complex are moving forward with the submission of our application to the City of Sacramento.
 We are entering the self-study phase of our WASC/WCEA Accreditation and preparing to start work on our Strategic Plan that will provide direction and vision for our school into 2030.
-I invite you to learn more about us and our phenomenal students through exploring our website, visiting campus, or attending Open House on October 9th.
+I invite you to learn more about us and our phenomenal students through exploring our website, visiting campus, or attending Open House.

 Fadia Desmond, Ph.D.